 Bring water to a boil and add the sugar, stirring until dissolved.
 Remove the pot from heat and add the tea leaves.
 If you use green tea, it is preferable to let the water cool off slightly before adding the leaves to the pot.
 Let the tea mixture cool down until it reaches room temperature.

 Once cool, remove the tea leaves and stir in the kombucha starter liquid.
 This is acidic and prevents unfriendly bacteria from joining the kombucha.

 Step 2: Preparing the jars

-Pour the tea mixture into jars, leaving a couple inches at the top and with clean hands, add a scoby to each jar.
-Using a rubber band to secure it, place a cloth to cover the mouth of the jar so fruit flies and other pests cannot enter.
+Pour the tea mixture into jars, leaving a couple of inches at the top.
+With clean hands, add a SCOBY to each jar.
+Place a cloth to cover the mouth of the jar and secure it with a rubber band so fruit flies and other pests cannot enter.

 Step 3: Fermentation